tdebatty/laravel-resource-generator/README.md

 Currently generates code for Laravel 5.6 (Bootstrap 4).
 The generated code is vanilla Laravel code (i.e. views use Blade syntax with no additional libraries or dependencies).

+The generator can also add icons using following icon sets:

+* Font Awesome 5 : ```php artisan resource-generator:generate Model -i fa```